nauam/Courses/docs/manual/05-nodes.md

 1. Filter name

-The saved filters become available in the Filters menu in other parts of qwcontrol, like in the Nodes page, when creating Jobs or running Commands.
+The saved filters become available in the Filters menu in other parts of rundeck, like in the Nodes page, when creating Jobs or running Commands.

 ![Saved Filters menu](~@assets/img/fig0204-e.png)